Michael Rucker Bio | Who is Mike Rucker?

-First off, since you’re taking the time to read this let me thank you for wanting to learn a little more about me.
+First off, since you’re taking the time to read this let me thank you for wanting to learn a little more about me (Michael Rucker).
 If you only have time for the single sentence version, here it is: I am a zealot of facilitating measurable positive increases in outcomes and performance.
 If you have a couple of minutes, allow me to share a little more…

 I have two passions: human wellness and entrepreneurial marketing.
 Let’s start with the latter… My predilection for entrepreneurship surfaced in grade school fostered in part by California’s Mentally Gifted Minor Program which had some excellent rudimentary business curriculum that cultivated my entrepreneurial spirit at an early age.
 By seventh grade I possessed a business license and successfully published a local sport and music ‘zine’ titled ETC. My adult professional career in media started in entertainment production.
 A quick search for my name on IMDB reveals my early days on the television show Baywatch and my production work on the movie Life.
 It was a surreal time in my career path with a lot of perks.